whbarndt/comp-phys-25-whbarndt/README.md

 * Introduce Gaia data and explore the solar neighborhood: [Solar Neighborhood w Gaia.ipynb](notebooks/Solar%20Neighborhood%20w%20Gaia.ipynb)
 * Use monte carlo methods to explore a 2-D Ising model: [Boltzmann and Ising (and some Metropolis).ipynb](notebooks/Boltzmann%20and%20Ising%20(and%20some%20Metropolis).ipynb)

+### Week 3

+* Finish exploring phase transitions in ferromagnets using our 2-D Ising model: [Boltzmann and Ising (and some Metropolis).ipynb](notebooks/Boltzmann%20and%20Ising%20(and%20some%20Metropolis).ipynb)
+* Start building the statistical foundation behind regression: [Intro to Regression.ipynb](notebooks/Intro%20to%20Regression.ipynb)

 ## Data Provenance